xdmushui/partner-center-sdk/develop/agreement-metadata-resources.md

 ---
-title: AgreementMetaData resources
+title: Agreement metadata resources
 description: Provides metadata about all the agreement types that partners can provide confirmation of customer acceptance. ms.date: 8/03/2018 ms.localizationpriority: medium
 ---

-# AgreementMetaData resources
+# Agreement metadata resources

 **Applies To**